flame/blis/sandbox/c99/README.md

 - try inlining your functions manually;
 - pivot away from using `obj_t` objects at higher algorithmic level (such as immediately after calling `bli_gemmnat()`) to try to avoid some overhead;
-- use a locally-defined microkernel that is not registered at configure-time.

 You **cannot**, however, do the following kinds of things:
 - define new datatypes (half-precision, quad-precision, short integer, etc.)